 FIDM's complete Title IX Policy is in FIDM's most recent Annual Safety and Security Report available on FIDM's website http://fidm.edu/en/about/policies+disclosures/general+information/.

-Any person can report sex discrimination, Sexual Harassment (including Sexual Violence) or retaliation, whether or not the person reporting is the alleged victim.
-Reports can be made in-person, by mail, telephone, or email, using the Title IX Coordinator contact information on this page.
+Any person can report sex discrimination, including Sexual Harassment (whether or not the person reporting is the alleged victim) in person, by mail, telephone, or email, using the contact information listed for the Title IX Coordinator.